Class Descriptions

 Yoga strengthens the body and improves flexibility while increasing relaxation and reducing stress.
 Students will explore breathing techniques and increase bodily awareness.

-Basic Placement Guidelines
+Level Placement Guidelines

 Loading...